After testing several different styles of lemon bar crusts and fillings, this is the ultimate lemony sweet-tart recipe.

 - The filling takes about 15 minutes to make and should be done while the crust bakes.

-- Whisk dry ingredients: whisk 1 cup sugar, 2 Tbsp flour, 2 tsp cream of tartar, and ¼ tsp salt in a bowl.
+- Whisk dry ingredients: whisk 1 cup sugar, 2 tablespoon flour, 2 teaspoon cream of tartar, and ¼ teaspoon salt in a bowl.

 - Add eggs: add in the 3 eggs and 3 additional yolks, and whisk to combine until no streaks of egg remain.

-- Add lemon: add in 1 Tbsp lemon zest and ⅔ cup of juice, and whisk to combine.
+- Add lemon: add in 1 tablespoon lemon zest and ⅔ cup of juice, and whisk to combine.

 - Cook in saucepan & stir constantly: transfer the mixture into a saucepan and cook over medium-low heat (you don't want to overcook the eggs).
 Stir constantly until the mixture thickens into a pudding-like consistency and is 160°F. This should take about 5-10 minutes.